-The Minister for Social Services will appoint the following representatives to co-chair the Committee:
+The Minister for Disability will appoint the following representatives to cochair the Committee:

-- a lived experience carer co-chair - a Department of Social Services co-chair Group Manager, Disability and Carer Programs Group.
+- a) a lived experience carer co-chair - b) a Department of Health, Disability and Ageing co-chair Group Manager, Disability and Carer Programs Group.

 The Co-chairs have a key role in ensuring the Committee effectively fulfils its purpose.
-The Co-chairs will be responsible for:
+The co-chairs will be responsible for:

-- (a) being the primary points of contact between the Committee and the Minister; - (b) ensuring the Committee adheres to the Terms of Reference; - (c) preparing the agenda for meetings in consultation with the National Carer Strategy Committee Secretariat (Secretariat);

-- (d) convening meetings, including the number, time and place; - (e) ensuring meetings are advertised in a timely fashion and the agenda and papers are distributed to members in advance of meetings; - (f) ensuring that adequate time is allowed for the discussion of agenda items and opportunity is available for the contribution of all members; and verifying the accuracy of minutes prior to publication and distribution.
+- a) being the primary points of contact between the Committee and the Minister - b) ensuring the Committee adheres to the Terms of Reference - c) preparing the agenda for meetings in consultation with the National Carer Strategy Committee Secretariat (Secretariat) - d) convening meetings, including the number, time and place - e) ensuring meetings are advertised in a timely fashion and the agenda and papers are distributed to members in advance of meetings - f) ensuring that adequate time is allowed for the discussion of agenda items and opportunity is available for the contribution of all members; and - g) verifying the accuracy of minutes prior to publication and distribution.